drewkerrigan/drew.kerrigan.io/_posts/2014-11-05-massive-distributed-sorted-sets.md

 }
 ```

-Because it may be possible to have multiple actors updating the top 10 scores concurrently, we need to have logic on read to ensure the following:
+Because it may be possible to have multiple actors updating the top 10 scores concurrently, we need to have logic on read to ensure the following steps happen:

 * Sort the list of scores in memory
 * If there are more than 10 entries in the set: